Biking in the cycling capital

 Canberra’s light rail vehicles have the capacity to carry four bicycles.

 Alternatively, you can securely store your bike in a locker or cage while you continue your commute by bus.
-There are 6 bike lockers and 6 bike cages around Canberra, mostly near major bus routes.
+There are bike lockers and bike cages around Canberra, mostly near major bus routes.
+You can see them on Transport Canberra’s bike and ride maps.
 They are free, but you must apply to use them.
 Bike racks, installed at bus stops across Canberra, can be used without reservation.

 To find out more, visit the Transport ACT website.